VTDev/ansible-odoo-config/README.md

-# Ansible Odoo Deployment - Example playbooks
+# Ansible Odoo Deployment - Guide

 - Some guidance how to deploy Odoo with Ansible.
 - Example playbooks for different kind of setups or provisioners.